eCubed/DevNotes/02-root-vstemplate.md

 The `CopyParameters` attribute with the value set to `true` means that `$projectname$` and other VS-recognized variables will be passed along to individual project templates.
 This is another attribute that isn't very well-documented and actually strangely defaults to false, which is practically never what we want.
-We will always want `$projectname$` to be passed all the way down to each .cs file.
+We will always want `$projectname$` to be passed all the way down to each .cs file, so we will need to set `CopyParameters` to `true`.

 The value inside the `<ProjectTemplateLink>` tag is the exact relative path (relative to solution root) to a project template's own `.vstemplate` file.
 There indeed is going to be a mapping from a project template's root folder